katarzyna-da-silva/github-actions-flask-demo/README.md

 ```
 ## Starting the project

--python multi_language.py
+- python multi_language.py
--The application will be available at http://0.0.0.0:8083/.
+- The application will be available at http://0.0.0.0:8083/.
 Check out the different welcome languages using your web browser.

 ### 1. Installing dependencies